BAndysc/LibProtobufZeroSharp/README.md

 **Using generated classes:**

-1. Reference `ProtoZeroGenerator` package.
+1. Reference `ProtoZeroGenerator` and `LibProtoZeroSharp` packages.
-2. Add protobuf files into .csproj as AdditionalFiles tag:
+2. Add protobuf files into .csproj as AdditionalFiles tag (files must have .proto extension):
 ```xml
 <ItemGroup>
     <AdditionalFiles Include="structures.proto" />
 </ItemGroup>
 ```
-3. Use following code to read a message into a generated structure:
+3. Use the following code to read a message into a generated structure:
 ```csharp
 var allocator = new ArenaAllocator();
 var reader = new ProtoReader(bytes);